About :: Appearances :: Workshop Bookings

 About the Author

-I discovered Georgette Heyer when I was thirteen, and wrote my first historical romance a few years later.
-My writing has improved since then, but my fascination with all things Regency hasn’t changed.
+I discovered historical romance when I was twelve, and took my first stab at writing one a few years later.
+My prose has improved since then, but my fascination with all things Regency hasn’t changed.
 When I’m not writing and researching my own stories, or helping other authors write and research theirs over at Rose Does The Research, you can find me reading, watching, cooking, doodling, rambling, and daydreaming in Philadelphia.

 So you can get to know me a bit better, I’ve given myself a little quiz below.